Digital Documentation Notes - Class 10 IT 402 NOTES

 The image is cropped by the amount entered in these boxes.
 For example, a value of 3cm in the Left box cuts 3 cm from the left side of the picture.

-When Keep image size is selected, the remaining part of the image is enlarged (when you enter positive values for cropping) or shrunk (when you enter negative values for cropping) so that the width and height of the image remain unchanged.
+When Keep image size is selected, the remaining part of the image is enlarged (when you enter positive values for cropping) or shrunk (when you enter negative values for cropping) so that the width and height of the image remains unchanged.

 Width and Height